-First off: why become a mentor?
+Why become a mentor?

 There is a bit old study from 2019 referenced by Forbes in the link below.
 A couple of key takeaways are that not many people have mentors and most of the mentoring relationships develop organically vs. in more structured programmes.